 We flew from Phoenix to Venice.
 As soon as we got off of the plane we set our watches to Venice time.
 Now, I don’t speak or understand Italian at all but Gary grew up spending weekends with his Italian family where Italian was the language of choice.
 Although it was 30 years or more since he heard the Italian language he was able to remember some.
 Some good and some not too good, I hoped he didn’t have to use the not so good words too often.

-So we left the airport and headed for the Vaporetto (water taxi) to take us to the San Zachoria stop where we were staying.
-In his best Italian he asked for 2 tickets to the stop.
+So as our 2010 adventure continued, we left the airport and headed for the Vaporetto (water taxi) to take us to the San Zachoria stop where we were staying.
+In his best Italian, he asked for 2 tickets to the stop.
 The ticket agent answered in English.
 You should have seen the look of disappointment on Gary’s face.
 He was expecting to have his first Italian language exchange and instead he got English.
 A memorable moment.

 After our 2+ days in Venice and enjoying the sound of church bells, we headed to the train station to catch our train to Milan.